WakiMak/trentent.github.io-forked/_posts/2016-08-24-troubleshooting-application-error-no-microsoft-outlook-profiles-have-been-created.md

 &nbsp;

-What I&#8217;d like to do is silently create our Outlook profile and then continue launching the application. Â I didn&#8217;t find a particularly good solution for this, but I did eventually stumble across one with some minor modifications to meet my needs:
+What I'd like to do is silently create our Outlook profile and then continue launching the application. Â I didn't find a particularly good solution for this, but I did eventually stumble across one with some minor modifications to meet my needs:

 <pre class="lang:ps decode:true ">$MsOutlook = New-Object -ComObject Outlook.Application
 $Namespace = $MsOutlook.GetNamespace("MAPI")